owen-akel/solar-system/README.md

 ## How to Run

-Open `index.html` in any modern browser (Chrome, Firefox, Safari, Edge).
-No installation or server required.
+[Open `[https://owen-akel.github.io/solar-system/]` in any modern browser (Chrome, Firefox, Safari, Edge).
+No installation or server required.]

 ## Project Description